-lssue IS Assumptions Only Clearing Brokers will be able to suit's not yet clear if CBs should report at Available action types may not cover a misunderstood by TRs and regulators Clearing House view of lifecycle event in Reporting Entity all.
-Il lifecycle events and therefore be None.
-Options Benefits Points for consideration Option 1 Outside of Trade related events (see over), do not report any lifecycle events separately, merely reflect the change in the (valuation of) the position as a position refresh daily Reduces complexity of reporting logic especially on events which are unpredictable or controlled by external bodies What is the value of reporting Trade Level events at all ?
-If a trade is "wrong" on T (reported on T+1), it will be corrected on T+1 (as balances will be out Option 2 Outside of Trade Related Events, report all lifecycle events at the position level either as "Modification", or "Other" as the action type Will provide full clarity of the change construction of the position ges to the Requires a detailed review of all market practices, nuances between markets with same "lifecycle" events and likely significant development requirements to cater for these.
-Given the lifecycle Events in the Listed ETD market, what is the benefit in reporting these in detail ?
+Issues Assumptions Only Clearing Brokers will be able to support Lifecycle Event reporting but it's not yet clear if CBs should report at all.
+None.
+Available action types may not cover all lifecycle events and therefore be misunderstood by TRs and regulators Clearing House view of lifecycle event may be different to that of the Reporting Entity

+Options Benefits Points for consideration Option 1 Outside of Trade related events (see over), do not report any lifecycle events separately, merely reflect the change in the (valuation of) the position as a position refresh daily Reduces complexity of reporting logic especially on events which are unpredictable or controlled by external bodies What is the value of reporting Trade Level events at all?
+If a trade is "wrong" on T (reported on T+1), it will be corrected on T+1 (as balances will be out Option 2 Outside of Trade Related Events, report all lifecycle events at the position level either as "Modification", or "Other" as the action type Will provide full clarity of the changes to the construction of the position Requires a detailed review of all market practices, nuances between markets with same "lifecycle" events and likely significant development requirements to cater for these.
+Given the lifecycle Events in the Listed ETD market, what is the benefit in reporting these in detail?